Section 3: Determination

 Council Tax liability

-Council Tax is a charge on occupation of the dwelling and is, by definition, the responsibility of the occupier.
-Each separately identifiable “hereditament”, or “rateable unit”, will be banded and listed in the Council Tax list and the local authority will bill the occupier based on the banding assigned to the dwelling.
+Council Tax is a charge on occupation of the dwelling and is usually the occupier’s responsibility.
+Each separately identifiable hereditament or rateable unit will be banded and listed in the Council Tax list and the local authority will bill the occupier based on the banding assigned to the dwelling.

-Where Rent Officers come across this change, this would be sufficient to trigger a fresh application for registration of rent under section 67(3) and the section 70 rent determined by the Rent Officer would need to reflect the fact that Council Tax is no longer borne by the landlord.
-This should result in a reduced section 70 rent, but the actual registered rent may be unaffected due to the operation of MFR, particularly where the MFR is significantly lower than the section 70 figure.
+Where Rent Officers come across changes in CT liability, this would be sufficient to trigger a fresh application for registration of rent under section 67(3) and the section 70 rent determined by the Rent Officer would need to reflect the fact that Council Tax is no longer borne by the landlord.
+This may result in a reduced section 70 rent, but the actual registered rent may be unaffected due to the operation of MFR, particularly where the MFR is significantly lower than the section 70 figure.

 Related pages